Shamama Aliyeva: Biography

 Shamama Aliyeva was born on May 1, 1938, in Yevlakh District.
 She was interested in cotton growing since childhood.
 She began her career as an ordinary cotton grower.
 Worked in the cotton-growing collective farm "Communist" of the Yevlakh District of the Azerbaijan SSR.
 Aliyeva's best result was 280–320 kg of cotton per day.

 By 1970, S. Aliyeva had harvested 43 tons of cotton in five years.
 In 1970, she achieved to harvest 14 tons 400 kg of cotton.
 In the same year, Aliyeva was awarded the Order of Lenin.
 Since then, Shamama Aliyeva had been a deputy of the Supreme Council of Azerbaijan for four years.

 When the 1976 harvest began, Shamama Aliyeva called on cotton growers to fight for 15 tons of cotton.
 Many cotton growers joined Aliyeva's call.
 Dozens of cotton growers in the Communist collective farm alone supported Aliyeva's call.
 As a result, many brigades harvested cotton much more than the established norm.
 Shamama Aliyeva herself harvested more than 15 tons of cotton in the first year of the tenth five-year plan.

 By the Decree of the Presidium of the Supreme Soviet of the USSR dated March 10, 1982, Shamama Tanriverdi gizi Aliyeva was awarded the Order of Lenin and the Gold Medal "Sickle and Hammer" and the title of Hero of Socialist Labor.

 Despite the fact that the city party committee offered Shamama Aliyeva to study in absentia at the Kirovobad Agrarian Institute, Aliyeva refused, saying that she was a cotton grower.

 Aliyeva was the founder and head of the "Chinar" farm.
-Engaged in picking cotton, grain and cattle breeding.
+She engaged in picking cotton, grain and cattle breeding.

 Shamama Aliyeva continued to pick cotton even at the age of 80.
-Shamama Aliyeva passed away on January 9, 2020.
+Shamama Aliyeva died on January 9, 2020.